cedalo/streamsheets-documentation/docs/_sources/functions/streamsheet/opcuavariables.rst.txt

 |star| This is a `Streamsheets Professional <https://cedalo.com/download/>`_ feature.

 Creates variables on an :term:`OPC UA` Server.
 You are able to create singel or multiple variables and if needed arrange them in a folder structure.

+ .. note:: Before using OPCUA.VARIABLES() enable OPCUA Server in Stream Machine settings.
+Only one OPCUA.VARIABLES() per Streamsheet possible.
+Always use a parent element in the OPCUA.JSON() Range.

 **Syntax**